 Several drugs and therapies are currently available to help protect the heart in DMD patients.
 These include:

-There is also evidence suggesting that steroids can delay onset of cardiomyopathy.
+There is also evidence that steroids can delay onset of cardiomyopathy.

 People with DMD often have weak bones or reduced bone mineral density, caused by decreased mobility, muscle weakness and the use of steroids.